Global Demyelinating Disease Registry (NARCOMS)

 Multiple Sclerosis |

-The data coordinating center, located at University of Alabama at Birmingham (UAB), maintains NARCOMS, the worlds largest voluntary, patient driven MS registry.
-The registry involves personnel from at least three other sites in the US and Canada (Rocky Mountain Multiple Sclerosis Center Anschutz Medical Campus in Aurora Colorado, Barrows Neurological Institute in Phoenix Arizona, and the University of Manitoba in Canada).
-Over the past 10 years more than 35,000 people with MS across the U.S., Canada and over 50 other countries, including over 4,000 Veterans, have participated in the registry by submitting their health-related data by mail or online.
-Registry data have been featured in 34 peer-reviewed journal articles and more than 80 scientific posters and presentations.
+The data coordinating center, located at the University of Texas Southwestern Medical Center, maintains NARCOMS, the worlds largest voluntary, patient driven MS registry.
+The registry involves personnel from at least three other sites in the US and Canada (Cleveland Clinic Foundation, University of Alabama at Birmingham, and the University of Manitoba in Canada).
+Over the past 20 years more than 41,000 people with MS across the U.S., Canada and over 50 other countries, including over 4,000 Veterans, have participated in the registry by submitting their health-related data by mail or online.
+Registry data have been featured in over 100 peer-reviewed journal articles, scientific posters and presentations.
 These reports have provided information to guide new research.
 They also provide evidence supporting the approval of new drugs in the fight against MS.

 The North American Research Committee on Multiple Sclerosis (NARCOMS) is supported in part by the Consortium of Multiple Sclerosis Centers (CMSC), a not-for-profit professional organization for multiple sclerosis (MS) healthcare providers and researchers involving 198 participating centers of the MS treatment and research community.